CPG: Connecting the dots with D2CBy Will Dutton on October 12, 2020

 A growing number of consumer packaged goods (CPG) companies have been exploring the benefits of introducing a direct-to-consumer (D2C) channel into their business in recent months.
 Nestle, PepsiCo and Heinz are just three high-profile examples that spring to mind, as these CPG powerhouses look to capitalize on a growing customer need for convenience to gain highly valuable first-party data and build closer relationships with their consumers.

-When this data is harnessed with artificial intelligence (AI), we’re seeing businesses use it to optimize processes across the entire CPG value chain, from acquisition and retention, across all their channels.
+When this data is harnessed with Decision Intelligence, we’re seeing businesses use it to make decisions that optimize processes across the entire CPG value chain, from acquisition and retention, across all their channels.
+Decision Intelligence is the commercial application of AI to grow revenues and profits.

 AI for demand sensing